 As a new member of the European Union, the Eupro legislature believes it is best for the country to adopt all EU Directives with minimal changes to their original wordings.
 Whenever the Directive refers to a member state, the law substitutes the wording with The Hackers' Republic of Euproandwhateveryoucall.
 Whenever the Directive provides for an optional exception, the Directive includes the exception as if it were mandatory.
+For example, Article 7(3) of Eupro's database statute reads: "The right referred to in paragraph 1 must be transferred, assigned or granted under contractual licence."

 Texorcist was one of the founding members of Eupro, who emigrated to the country shortly after the collapse of the dot-com market.
 He is a well-known figure in the underground world and has written extensively for 2600: The Hacker Quarterly.
 Before Texorcist relocated to Eupro, he had been widely known as the "Hacker Formerly Known as Cyberprince."
 He even substituted his name with the symbols $><$ from 1997 to 1999.
-Yet, he believes it is important for him to start a new leaf in Eupro and adopted the current name.
+Yet, he believed it is important for him to start a new leaf in Eupro and adopted the current name.
 After all, there is no name more appropriate than one that combines text and exorcist.